GalHalifa6/ab-deliveries-assignment/docs/chatbot.md

 - WhatsApp as the customer channel
 - MongoDB as the shipment-status source
 - Google Sheets as the conversation log
-- OpenAI as the Hebrew customer-service and sales assistant
+- OpenAI as the customer-service and sales assistant
 - prompt documentation stored in the repository

 The goal is not to build a full logistics platform.
 The goal is to build a clean end-to-end system that: